Welcome to Saint Stephen Protomartyr Catholic School

 Click here to download more information about the Choral Club.

 Dr. David and Mrs. Anne Borgmeyer ask each class to choose a favorite song that they would like to perform at our own All School Music Sharing in mid-May.
 Each class performs for the entire school, parents, and friends.
-Dr. Borgmeyer and Ms. Pam Holmes provide the musical accompaniment.
+Dr. & Dr. Borgmeyer provide the musical accompaniment.
 The band, directed by Ms. Ann Dolan, also performs.

 Promoting good sportsmanship, respect for authority and self-discipline.